 So we are to put on the helmet of salvation.
 Whatever else it means, salvation frees us from Satan’s lies and deception.
 And again, we can only know about salvation through God’s word.

 We have seen that the sword, the breastplate, the shoes, the shield, and the helmet are all implicitly the word of God.
 Paul explicitly refers to the sword as the word of God.

 There’s a big difference.
 All of the other weapons offer protection against the enemy in their various ways.
-It is by the sword that we are enabled to go on the attack.
+It is the sword that enables us to go on the attack.
 “The gates of hell shall not prevail against the church,” and gates don’t go anywhere.

 Gates can be a part of Satan’s defense or checkpoints where he can slow our progress.
 In any case, the mission of the church, and each of us individually as members, is to fight our way past the barriers Satan places in our path.